 It brings to mind some discussions I’ve had with my girlfriend about her needing to give money to her parents because they can’t take care of themselves anymore.
 I understand it in her case.
 I’ve met her entire family and my girlfriend was basically brought up by her aunts and uncles because her parents couldn’t do it.
 Literally, couldn’t.
 I won’t go any deeper than that about it.

-When your Thai girlfriend or Thai husband or whomever tells you that they need to send back a couple thousand baht to their family so they can help support them it’s really in your best interest to do so.
-A couple thousand baht – even 5,000 baht – I don’t see a problem with.
+When your Thai girlfriend or Thai husband or whoever tells you that they need to send back a couple of thousand baht to their family so they can help support them it’s really in your best interest to do so.
+A couple of thousand baht – even 5,000 baht – I don’t see a problem with.
 If you’re sending 10,000 or more baht each month I guess if there were extenuating circumstances then it might still make sense.
 Anything over that and I’d have to wonder – why must it be so much?

-I’ve met guys here in Thailand that send 0 baht per month and I’ve met guys that send 25,000 per month to their Thai tee-rak’s family.
+I’ve met guys here in Thailand that sends 0 baht per month and I’ve met guys that send 25,000 per month to their Thai tee-rak’s family.
 25,000 baht is a lot of money for family support each month and in my mind wouldn’t be justified for any but the most urgent need – perhaps your tee-rak has 17 kids that her parents are taking care of or maybe her mother needs some 24-hour nurse care and dialysis that costs a lot of money, or something like that.

 Sending something is probably necessary – especially if the family knows the daughter or son has a farang partner.
 All their needs must be taken care of, so now the son or daughter should take care of the parents needs too.
 It’s Thai societal expectation – this is the way life goes.
 A son or daughter loses a lot of face if they can’t contribute to ma and paw’s monthly income.
 After all – the son or daughter went to college and can get a decent job making more than enough to take care of their own monthly expenses AND send some home.
 That’s the whole goal.
 That’s the reason most young educated Thais head for Bangkok to work outrageous hours (10-14 per day a lot of them with the commute).
 They need to make enough for themselves AND their parents.
 Girls have it extra hard it seems like because frequently the sons are screw-offs and don’t send money home to help.
-The family forgives this – but the girl’s are then held to a higher standard.
+The family forgives this – but the girls are then held to a higher standard.
 The girls are put under more pressure to come through then.

 So, this guy set himself on fire in the middle of a street which showed me how much face means inside a Thai person’s head.
 It’s everything to them.
 It’s their whole world.
 If you cause a Thai to lose a lot of face – they might as well burn themselves in the street – the pain is less than they feel inside over losing a considerable amount of face.